nagadomi/nunif/iw3/README.md

 I want to watch any 2D video as 3D video on my VR device, so I developed this very personal tool.

 iw3 provides the ability to convert any 2D image/video into side-by-side 3D image/video.
-However, it does not support Anime.

 This project is under construction.